Teen Beach 2: Plot

 Brady and Mack bring Lela and Tanner to school, where their film characteristics come out against Mack and Brady's cautions.
 Lela becomes too enthralled with math homework to spend time with Tanner after school, and Tanner confesses to Brady that he worries he is not enough for Lela, while Brady reveals to Tanner that he and Mack are taking a break.
 He also shows Tanner his surfboards, and alludes that Mack might not understand his newfound hobby.
 Upon noticing that Lela and Tanner are integrating into the modern world, Mack and Brady attempts to convince them that they are just characters from a film, showing them clips from Wet Side Story.
 Upset by this, Lela throws the necklace into the ocean, prompting Mack and Brady to search for it.
 Meanwhile, back in the Wet Side Story world, characters begin disappearing.
 Butchy notices the necklace, which he uses to lead the film gang into the modern world, where they inform Lela, Tanner, Brady, and Mack about the disappearing characters.
 Brady and Mack realize that without the main actors, the film world would cease to exist.
 The film characters return to their world.

 Brady and Mack avoid each other during the "Save the Beach" dance, but are greeted by the Wet Side Story gang, who returns to get them to reconcile.
-Butchy disappears with the necklace, prompting Brady and Mack to retrieve Mack's grandfather's surfboard, which they first used to get into the Wet Side Story universe.
+The gang begins to disappear, including Butchy with the necklace.
+This prompts Brady and Mack to retrieve Mack's grandfather's surfboard, which they first used to get into the Wet Side Story universe.
 With no waves, Brady decides to use a motorized surfboard he created, along with the emblem from Mack's grandfather's surfboard.
 Mack compares Brady's hobby to her grandfather's surfboard passion, and they agree not to keep secrets from each other.